Physical

 Communication Cards

-(Jules) In late July 2024 a dear friend of mine approached me for input on possible analog tools to aid him when stressful situations put speaking out of reach and I immediately got to work.
+(Jules) In July 2024 a dear friend of mine approached me for input on possible analog tools to aid him when stressful situations put speaking out of reach and I immediately got to work.
 When I showed it off online, the positive feedback was overwhelming!
 In the several weeks that followed, I found myself on a whirlwind tour of the worlds of mental health and accessibility as I worked to build an improved version for general use, and here we are!

 Sets can optionally be bundled with a small tablet as well, useful for written messages when the user is able or for doodling to help them refocus.
-Communication Cards |
+For clinics, schools, and other institutions, get in contact for custom specifications at bulk pricing.
+Communication Cards (CommCards) |

 |